Dynamics of Taxi-like Logistics Systems: Theory and Microscopic Simulations: Mathematical Formulation

 \section{Mathematical Formulation}

 At a more abstract level, the logistics systems we focus on is a bi-agent system consisting of two types of agents, with non-trivial dynamics on a potentially complex network.
 We represent the network as a graph $G\left(N,E\right)$, where $N$ is the collection of nodes of the graph, and $E$ is the collection of directed, weighted edges connecting the nodes.
 The graph can also be fully represented by an adjacency matrix $\mathcal A$.
 For nodes $i,j$, $\mathcal A_{ij}$ is non-zero if there is an edge directed from $i$ to $j$.
 This is the case if and only if an agent can move from $i$ to $j$ without passing through any other nodes (so the $j^{\text{th}}$ node is directly connected from $i^{\text{th}}$ node).
 The matrix element $\mathcal A_{ij}$ gives the \emph{inverse} of the time it takes for an agent to move from $i$ to $j$.
-Thus $\mathcal A_{ij}$ can be time-dependent, and if different agents have different velocities, each agent will have its own corresponding adjacency matrix. $\mathcal A_{ij}=0$ implies no edge between the two nodes, as the time it takes to travel from $i$ to $j$ is infinity.
+Following this definition, we take $\mathcal A_{ij}^{-1}$ to be a positive integer, in the unit of the smallest time resolution of the system (e.g. one second).
+Thus $\mathcal A_{ij}$ can also be time-dependent, and if different agents have different velocities, each agent will have its own corresponding adjacency matrix. $\mathcal A_{ij}=0$ implies no edge between the two nodes, as the time it takes to travel from $i$ to $j$ is infinity.

 We denote the two types of agents as $\mathcal G$ and $\mathcal L$; the corresponding rate of generation of the agents at $i^{\text {th}}$ node is given by $g_i$ and $l_i$ respectively, and both in principle can be time dependent.
 One or both agents can move from one node to another via edges, and when an agent $\mathcal G^m$ and an agent $\mathcal L^n$ (note the upper indices give the agent index, while the lower indices give the node index) meet at the same node, they ``annihilate" each other in pairs, and leave the system.
 Let $N_{\mathcal G}$ and $N_{\mathcal L}$ be the number of agents of $\mathcal G$ and $\mathcal L$ respectively, the most important dynamics of such logistics systems is the time dependence of these two quantities, denoted by $N_{\mathcal G}\left(t\right)$ and $N_{\mathcal L}\left(t\right)$.